arduino/docs-content/content/hardware/02.uno/boards/uno-q/datasheet/datasheet.md

 ![UNO Q Peripherals](assets/ABX00162-ABX00173_headers.png)

 - **JDIGITAL (A2) (JDIGITAL1) / JANALOG (A3) (JANALOG1):** 3.3 V GPIO with support for SPI, UART, CAN, PWM, and ADC inputs.
 Analog inputs are referenced to `VREF+` on the 3.3 V rail.
 Valid input range is 0 V to `VREF+`.
-Some STM32U585 pads may be 5 V-tolerant in digital mode, but when configured as ADC or any analog function (such as *A0* through *A5*), they are not 5 V-tolerant and must not exceed `VDD + 0.3 V`.
+Some STM32U585 pads are 5 V-tolerant in digital mode, however when configured as ADC or any analog function (such as *A0* through *A5*), they are not 5 V-tolerant and must not exceed `VDD + 0.3 V`.
 Use external conditioning like a voltage divider or buffer for higher voltages.
 For *A4/A5* when used as I2C3 (PC1/PC0), use pull-ups to 3.3 V only.
+Additionally, **~D3 (PB0)** uses a TT-type I/O structure and is 3.6 V-tolerant, it is not 5 V-tolerant in any mode, including digital.

 - **QWIIC Connector (A4) (QWIIC1):** Additional I²C bus (3.3 V logic).
 It maps as **PD13 (I2C4_SDA)** and **PD12 (I2C4_SCL)**.
 It guarantees plug-and-play compatibility with Modulino® nodes and 3rd party sensors and actuators.